 In a growing online world, it becomes harder and harder to differentiate real tactics from buzzwords.
 To add to that, “multi-channel” often gets thrown into the mix, making it even more confusing to understand how the two are different.

-Here is the why, what, and how of an omni-channel retail strategy to cover your customers from beginning to end.
+Here is the why, what, and how of an omnichannel retailing strategy to cover your customers from beginning to end.

-An omni-channel retail strategy is an approach to sales and marketing that provides customers with a fully-integrated shopping experience by uniting user experiences from brick-and-mortar to mobile-browsing and everything in between.
+An omnichannel strategy is a sales and marketing approach that provides customers with a fully-integrated shopping experience.
+Omni-channel strategies unite user experiences across multiple touchpoints, including brick-and-mortar, web, and mobile apps.